MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/cds-sql-query.md

 > [!WARNING]
 > A problem has been identified with the Tabular Data Stream (TDS) endpoint.
 This feature is presently globally disabled as we work to address a security issue.
 A fix for the issue has been developed.
 Deployment of the fix and feature re-enablement to all public regions is planned for the first week of November 2020.
 A safe deployment practice is being followed so the feature may be available in your region earlier.
 Thank you for your patience on this matter.

-A SQL data connection is available on the Common Data Service endpoint.
+A SQL data connection is available through the Tabular Data Stream (TDS) endpoint of the Common Data Service.
 The SQL connection provides read-only access to the entity data of the target Common Data Service environment.
-This allows you to write and execute SQL queries against the entity data table.
+This allows you to write and execute TSQL queries against the entity data table.
 Table columns provide the attribute data of the entity.
 No custom views of the data have been provided.

 > [!IMPORTANT]
 > - This is a preview feature, and isn't available in all regions.
 > - [!INCLUDE[cc_preview_features_definition](../../includes/cc-preview-features-definition.md)]
-> - Instructions to enable the feature can be found here: [View entity data in Power BI Desktop](/powerapps/maker/common-data-service/view-entity-data-power-bi), and [Manage feature settings](/power-platform/admin/settings-features) (see TDS endpoint setting).
+> - As of this article's publication date, the TDS endpoint is enabled by default.

 ## Applications support